 To install the agent in a VCS environment

-1 Download the Agent Pack from the Symantec Operations Readiness Tools (SORT) site: https://sort.symantec.com/agents.
+Download the Agent Pack from the Veritas Services and Operations Readiness Tools (SORT) site: https://sort.veritas.com/agents.

 You can download the complete Agent Pack tar file or the individual agent tar file.